PowerConnect Developer Guide

 Current Implementation

-The add feature for parent/NOK is facilitated by parent add
+The add feature for parent/NOK is facilitated by parent add.

 Given below are example usage scenarios and how the add mechanism behaves at each step.